SA: Claimant Chooses Adjudication

 After adjudication, and if the respondent does not pay any determined amount by the relevant date, the claimant takes the adjudication certificate (available on application to Adjudicate Today) to the appropriate court and registers it as a judgment debt.

 Unlike litigation or arbitration, adjudication cannot result in a determination that the claimant must pay the respondent money.
 The maximum liability of the unsuccessful claimant is the amount of the adjudication fees.
 Even then, the fees are shared by the parties unless the adjudicator determines otherwise.
+Also the respondent (in court the respondent is known as "defendant"), doesn't have the same opportunity to place unreasonable pressure on the claimant to accept a financial settlement for less than may be realised by adjudication, simply to avoid financial hardship or worse.

 Prompt payment is vital to the stability and efficiency of the construction industry.
 Too often the party (the respondent) liable to pay for construction work or related goods or services, manufactures a dispute to deny, or try to delay, payment.
 In other situations, respondents try to string out the time for payment with promises of future work if only the claimant just waits a bit longer.
 The Act bars "pay when paid" and/or "paid if paid" as reasons for withholding a payment and overturns them even if they are allowed by the contract.
 It also provides a minimum rate of interest on late progress payments.